BLE-LTER/ble-handbook/handbook.md

 <a id="data-and-metadata-styling-guide-or-style-rules"></a>
 # Data and metadata styling guide or style rules

 Refer to BLE as either "Beaufort Lagoon Ecosystems LTER" or "BLE LTER".
-Avoid using just "BLE" as it's without context and avoid the hyphenated form "BLE-LTER".
+Avoid using just "BLE" except when talking to other LTER people, as it's without context, and avoid the hyphenated form "BLE-LTER".

 <a id="core-program"></a>
 ## Core Program